hpc2n/linux-command-line-101/docs/index.md

-# Welcome to the course: Command line 101
+# Welcome to the course: Linux command line 101

 !!! note "This material"